saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 [Source: https://sre.google/workbook/incident-response/](https://sre.google/workbook/incident-response/)

-### What is not part of IMOC role?
+### What is not part of Incident Manager role?

-1. [ ] An IMOC should not directly engaging in debugging, troubleshooting, or creating technical fixes.
-These activities should be delegated to the EOC and other responding engineers so the IMOC can maintain operational awareness, communicate status, and coordinate the response.
+1. [ ] An Incident Manager should not directly engaging in debugging, troubleshooting, or creating technical fixes.
+These activities should be delegated to the EOC and other responding engineers so the Incident Manager can maintain operational awareness, communicate status, and coordinate the response.

 See also the description of [Roles and Responsibilities](/handbook/engineering/infrastructure/incident-management/#roles-and-responsibilities) in our Incident Management documentation.

-### What does an IMOC do during an incident?
+### What does an Incident Manager do during an incident?

 1. [ ] Don’t Panic
     1. Incident management can sometimes feel stressful.
 Don’t panic.
 Assemble the team of people you need to support you, follow the process, and don’t panic.